Rate Plans and Rate Plan Charges

 ClosedAdd a Charge in CPQ Pricing

-Complete the following steps to create a Charge in CPQ Pricing.
+Complete the following steps to add a charge to a product.

 1. Navigate to the Admin page.